 Beware of the 'I' storm: It has more retirees than any letter used for Atlantic hurricane names

 Hurricane Ian rapidly intensified into a major hurricane before making a catastrophic Category 4 landfall in Southwest Florida on Sept.
-28. Ian caused extensive damage across the Sunshine State before going on to impact other parts of the Southeast in the days that followed, but that was not the first time the U.S. was struck by a dreaded storm with a name starting with "I."
+28, 2022.
+Ian caused extensive damage across the Sunshine State before going on to impact other parts of the Southeast in the days that followed.

-In fact, you only have to go back one year to find an "I"-named storm that hit portions of the mainland U.S.
+One only has to go back a year to find another "I"-named storm that hit portions of the mainland U.S.

-Due to the nature of the alphabet, storms such as Ian, Ida and Irma have formed when atmospheric conditions are at their prime and water temperatures are at their warmest in what is the peak of the Atlantic hurricane season.
+Due to the nature of the alphabet, storms such as Ian, Ida and Irma have typically formed when atmospheric conditions are at their prime and water temperatures are at their warmest during what is the peak of the Atlantic hurricane season.

 Hurricane Ida crashed ashore in southeastern Louisiana on Aug.
-29, 2021, with maximum sustained winds of around 150 mph, a Category 4 on the Saffir-Simpson Hurricane Wind Scale.
+29, 2021, with maximum sustained winds of about 150 mph, a Category 4 on the Saffir-Simpson Hurricane Wind Scale.

 The storm produced a powerful 14-foot storm surge along the Louisiana coastline and dumped torrential rainfall across much of the northern Gulf Coast, but its impacts didn't stop there.
 The storm's effects were also felt up the entire Eastern Seaboard, where tornadoes and flooding were reported as north as New England.

 Hurricane Ida was blamed for the deaths of more than 100 people, and its estimated damages topped $75 billion from the Caribbean to New England.
-The destruction was enough to propel the storm to the fifth-costliest hurricane in U.S. history, ranking just behind Katrina, Harvey, Maria and Sandy, respectively.
+The destruction was enough to propel the storm to the sixth-costliest hurricane in U.S. history, ranking just behind Katrina, Harvey, Ian, Maria and Sandy, respectively.

 The World Meteorological Organization voted in April 2022 to retire the name "Ida" from future use in the Atlantic Basin.